YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -SUBSCRIPT
 ~~~~~~~~~~~

-Specifies a global or a range of keys to INTEG.
-The global key may be enclosed in quotation marks (" ").
-Identify a range by separating two subscripts with a colon (:). -SUBSCRIPT cannot detect incorrectly marked busy errors.
+Specifies a key (an unsubscripted or subscripted global name) or a range of keys to INTEG.

+An unsubscripted global name key may be enclosed in single or double quotes (for example, :code:`^a` or :code:`'^a'` or :code:`"^a"` are all valid).
+A subscripted global name with numeric subscripts must be enclosed in single or double quotes to avoid the shell from parsing the parentheses (for example, :code:`'^a(1)'` or :code:`"^a(1)"` are both valid).
+A subscripted global name with string subscripts must be enclosed in a mix of single and double quotes and use 2 double quotes for every double quote in the string subscript (for example, :code:`'"^a(1,""string"")"'` is valid).
+See example section below for more details.

+Identify a range by separating the beginning key and ending key with a colon (:code:`:`).

+-SUBSCRIPT cannot detect incorrectly marked busy errors.
 The format of the SUBSCRIPT qualifier is:

 .. code-block:: none